gausharma11/jenkins-test/README.md

 3. Choose **Pipeline** as the job type and click **OK**.
 4. Under **Pipeline -> Definition** choose **Pipeline script from SCM**.
 5. Under **SCM** choose **Git**.
-6. Under **Repository URL** paste the [HTTPS URL][9] of your (forked) repository.
+6. Under **Repository URL** paste the [HTTPS URL][9] of your (forked) repository or the repo you created by your own.

-> **NOTE:** It is generally recommended to use Git **over SSH** rather than HTTPS, especially in
-> automated processes.
-However, to simplify things and since the repository is public, we can
-> simply use the HTTPS URL instead of dealing with SSH keys.

 7. Leave the rest at the default and click **Save**.

 You should now have a pipeline configured.
 When executing the pipeline, Jenkins will clone the Git repository, look for a file named `Jenkinsfile` at its root and execute the instructions in it.

-## Configuring the Pipeline

-The Jenkins Pipeline plugin supports two types of piplines: **declarative pipelines** and **scripted pipelines**.
-Declarative pipelines are simpler and have a nice, clean syntax.
-Scripted pipelines, on the other hand, offer unlimited flexibility by exposing the full power of the [Groovy][11] programming language in the pipeline.

-In this tutorial we will use the **declarative syntax**, which is more than enough for what we are trying to accomplish.

-### Looking at the Sample Pipeline
+### Looking at the Pipeline

-Let's take a look at the sample pipeline that is already in the repository.
+Let's take a look at the pipeline that is already in the repository.
 Open the file called `Jenkinsfile` file in a text editor (preferably one [which][12] [supports][13] the Jenkinsfile syntax).